rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/idm_sop_gdpr.md

 If a request has been received via email, perform the following steps:

-0. If request was received by email: Open a ticket at the [bugzilla](https://bugs.rockylinux.org) under the `Account Services` product (Click "New" and select Account Services)
+0. If request was received by email: Open a ticket at the [bug tracker](https://bugs.rockylinux.org) under the `Account Services` product (Click the drop down in the top right corner, click "Account Services", select "Report Issue")
   a.
-Set component to `Personal Data Request`
+Set category to `Account Requests - Personal Data Request`
   b.
 Assign to yourself if possible
   c.
 Summary should be set: `PDR - Email Delete Request for <USER/EMAIL>`
   d.
-Description should be set to the template `PDR - Delete Form` or copied directly from the email if the template was followed.
+Description should be set to the snippet `PDR Request - Remove Personal Information` or copied directly from the email if the template was followed.
   e.
 Use the ID for the ansible playbook
-1. On the ansible host, run the necessary ansible playbook: `ansible-playbook -i inventories/production/hosts.ini playbooks/adhoc-ipauser-disable-pdr.yml --extra-vars='ipa_user=<USER> ticket_id=BZ<TICKET>'`
+1. On the ansible host, run the necessary ansible playbook: `ansible-playbook -i inventories/production/hosts.ini playbooks/adhoc-ipauser-disable-pdr.yml --extra-vars='ipa_user=<USER> ticket_id=BT<TICKET>'`
 2. Leave a comment on the issue that the disable request was performed.
 3. Email the affected user: